turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-1-test-plan.md

 # User Story 1 Test Plan

+- As a user
+- I want to be able to register for an account
+- So that I can access features restricted to registered users

 These tests are modifications of those from challenge 5.
 I am making a couple of adjustments to the approach I took in that challenge:

 First, I am moving the hashing functionality from the controller to the service.
 This is because I read that controllers are responsible "only for receiving the request and displaying the result of the operation"